On this page

 email = models.EmailField()

-# ❌ Two users with same username → IntegrityError
+# Two users with the same username raises IntegrityError

 UserProfile.objects.create(username="alice", email="a@example.com")